Sobhangh/IDP-Z3/docs/zettlr/Aanbesteding demo.md

 * assert "Autorise par(art.
 38)" → everything becomes irrelevant (even if no environmental vocabulary)
     * does not ask to verify "Clause de reexamen"
 * related: assert d(a) [here](https://tinyurl.com/y8xo8zgm) → does not ask to verify e
+    * it works when I replace definitions by constraints

 Root causes:
-* Autorise_par blocks paths to environmental
+- [x] Autorise_par blocks paths to environmental
+- [x] environmental propagation includes given decisions
-* has_decision ignores co-constraint ?
+- [ ] has_decision ignores co-constraint ?
-* has_decision computed on simplified constraint ?
+- [ ] has_decision computed on simplified constraint ?
-* relevance should work in 2 phases : environmental vs decision theory ?
+- [ ] propagation should work in 2 phases : environmental vs decision theory ?

 Options:
 - [x] GIVEN do not block paths if decision variables
+- [x] do not propagate decisions in environmental propagation
+- [ ] separate given + theory in stages (environment, decision, …)